Bromfield School

+Academics and extracurriculars

+Academics

-Bromfield's academic program includes core courses in mathematics, English, social studies, and science, as well as music, world languages, physical education and fine and applied arts.
+Bromfield's academic program includes core courses in mathematics, English, social studies, and science, as well as music, world languages, physical education, and the arts.
 Students in grades 9–12 fulfill graduation requirements in these core courses and may also take advantage of Advanced Placement courses.
-The school has a graduation rate of 99%, sending nearly all graduates on to four-year higher-learning institutions.
-In 2011, U.S. News & World Report ranked Bromfield School as 87th in the nation out of more than 26,000 high schools, awarding it a Gold Medal on the College Readiness Index.
-In 2015, Bromfield was ranked 20th in the nation and second in Massachusetts in STEM fields.
+The school has a 4-year graduation rate of 98%, sending nearly all graduates on to four-year higher-learning institutions.
+In 2011, U.S. News & World Report ranked Bromfield School as 87th High School in the nation.
+Most recently, in 2023, U.S. News & World Report High School rankings had it 154th in the nation, and third within Massachusetts.

 Athletics

 The Bromfield School also has celebrated athletic teams, especially in soccer and girls cross country/track.
-The boys varsity soccer team was crowned Division III state champion in 1986,1987,1988,1989,1996,2005,2007,2008 and Division IV State Champion in 2017, 2018, and 2019.
-The Boys were undefeated in the 1986 and 2008 seasons.
-The boys varsity soccer team were state champions in 2017.
+The boys varsity soccer team was crowned Division III state champion in 1986, 1987, 1988, 1989, 1996, 2005, 2007, 2008, Division IV State Champion in 2017, 2018, 2019, and 2021, and Division V State Champion in 2022.
+The Boys team was undefeated in the 1986 and 2008 seasons.
 The girls varsity soccer team was a Division III state finalist in 2007, while the girls cross country team has been ranked by Nike at one point as the 17th best team in the nation, winning the division II state championship in 2002, 2005, 2006, and 2007.
 The women's track and field program has had outstanding recognition at the state and national levels, winning the Div.
 4 Indoor State Championship in 2001 and each of the last three years along with the All-State Championships in both 2002 and 2003, the girls indoor track team has won the Central Mass all division Championship each of the last four years and has been the All-State runner-up the past two years.
 The team is known for its distance runners; graduates include Olympian Lynn Jennings, and All-American's Arianna Lambie of Stanford and Emily Jones of Georgetown.
 The men's track and field program has graduated All-American Nick Steele of Villanova.
 The Bromfield boys tennis team has had great success in recent years.
-The team was Division III district champions in 2009 and Division III state finalists in 2010.
+The team was Division III district champions in 2009, 2022, 2023 and 2024, as well as Division III state finalists in 2010 and 2013.

-In the early summer of 2010, Bromfield-AB Rowing Team qualified a Men’s Four and a Women’s Double for the Youth National Championships in Batavia, Ohio.
+In the early summer of 2010, Bromfield-Acton-Boxborough Rowing Team qualified a Men's Four and a Women's Double for the Youth National Championships in Batavia, Ohio.
 The Double placed 6th and the Four placed 13th.
 In 2013, the Bromfield-Acton-Boxborough Junior Women's 4+ crew won gold at US National rowing competition in Oak Ridge, Tennessee and qualified for the Henley Royal Regatta.
+In 2019, the Bromfield-Acton-Boxborough Junior Men's 2- placed 5th and the Junior Women's Youth 4+ placed 10th at the USRowing Youth National Championships in Sarasota-Bradenton, Florida.